IMDB Movie Review Dataset¶

 if convIdx > 0 {

-logits = NormalizeSequence(ctx, logits)
+logits = NormalizeSequence(scope, logits)

 }

-logits = layers.Convolution(ctx, embed).KernelSize(7).Filters(embedSize).Strides(1).Done()
+logits = layers.Convolution(scope, embed).KernelSize(7).Filters(embedSize).Strides(1).Done()

-logits = activations.ApplyFromContext(ctx, logits)
+logits = activation.ApplyFromScope(scope, logits)

 if dropoutNode != nil {

-logits = layers.Dropout(ctx, logits, dropoutNode)
+logits = layers.Dropout(scope, logits, dropoutNode)

 }